junior-devleague/game-production-program/README.md

 # Game-Production-Program
-Alpha Solo-Play as a "Game Music Composer."
+Alpha Solo-Play as a "Game Developer" and "Game Music Composer."